uzukhai/Personal-Server/README.md

 # Personal-Server
 This is a webpage for my personal server.
-More info in README.txt
+More info in README.md

 ### This is a Webpage for my dedicated personal server that I deployed using my laptop
 For more explanation about my server is that im using my personal laptop.
 Which means the server will not always up 24/7.
 It only works to retrieve files only from my laptop.

 But to make things easier for others to see, I also deploy using GitHub web deployment.
+But it cant retrieve files as it didnt have database enviroment to work, so it can display files in the webpage.

-This work around PHP and database (SQL) for its backend.
+This work around PHP and database (SQL) for its backend and XAMPP to utilize Apache and MySQL.